EMS Safety, Health & Training Officer

 GENERAL DESCRIPTION

-Under the direction of the EMS Administrator, performs responsible professional and administrative work planning, developing, and implementing a comprehensive safety and infectious disease program for the department performing emergency medical services to the citizens of East Baton Rouge Parish.
-Work involves responsibility for managing a safety program designed to eliminate potential hazards or dangerous conditions affecting employees, the public, and property.
-Responsible for the effective direction, management, and operation of the infection prevention and control for EMS.
-This includes education of employees and consultation with the medical director, CDC, and Louisiana Department of Health.
+Under the direction of the EMS Administrator, performs responsible professional and administrative work planning, developing, and implementing a comprehensive safety and infectious disease program for the department, performing emergency medical services for the citizens of East Baton Rouge Parish.
+Work involves managing a safety program designed to eliminate potential hazards or dangerous conditions affecting employees, the public, and property.
+This classification is responsible for the effective direction, management, and operation of the infection prevention and control program for the Emergency Medical Services (EMS) Department.
+This includes employee education and consultation with the medical director, the Centers for Disease Control and Prevention (CDC), and the Louisiana Department of Health.
 Performs other work as requested.

 ESSENTIAL WORK TASKS